Preparing for Your Appointment

 - If you have been hospitalized for your current problem, please bring a copy of the discharge report.

-- Your insurance card(s) and claim form(s), if applicable.
+- Your insurance card(s) and claim form(s), if applicable, as well as your driver's license or ID card.

 - Letter of authorization (required by all HMOs).
 You must consult your primary care provider to get an authorization number.
 If you do not bring your authorization letter, you will be required to pay your consultation fee at the time of your visit.
 Please understand that as a patient, you are ultimately responsible for financial matters related to the medical services provided to you.